-Level 4 Version 2 data sets contain copies of the Version 1 folded spectrometer and geometry information, and also contain mm and submm continuum data averaged into 1-second bins.
-These 1-second averages are typically much more useful to science users than the native 50 msec resolution.
-Geometry information for the 1-second data is included within the continuum data files, instead of being stored in separate files as it is for the folded spectra.
-To create the 1-second continuum data products, the entire mission starting on 4 August 2014 (DOY 216) and ending on 30 September 2016 (DOY 274) was divided into 1-second time bins, with bin centers on integer seconds (i.e. the first 3 time bins are centered on 00:00:00, 00:00:01, and 00:00:02 of 4 August 2014).
+Level 4 Version 2 data sets contain copies of the Version 1 folded spectrometer data, but the associated geometry information is listed within the data file instead of being stored in separate files.
+Note that all geometry information was calculated using MIRO Software Version 2.0.
+Level 4 Version 2 data sets also contain mm and submm continuum data averaged into 1-second bins.
+These 1-second averages are much more useful to science users than the native 50 msec resolution because of a higher signal-to-noise ratio (by approximately a factor of 4), and because of the reduced data volume.
+When dedicated MIRO continuum observations were being made, spacecraft slew rates (if any) were chosen to allow for a 1-second integration time.
+(Users wishing the full 50 msec resolution should use MIRO Level 3 products.)
+As with the Level 4 Version 2 spectral data product, geometry information (calculated with MIRO Software Version 2.0) for the 1-second data is included within the continuum data files.
+To create the 1-second continuum data products, the entire mission starting on 4 August 2014 (DOY 216) and ending on 30 September 2016 (DOY 274) was divided into 1-second time bins, with bin centers on integer seconds (i.e., the first 3 time bins are centered on 00:00:00, 00:00:01, and 00:00:02 of 4 August 2014).
 All continuum data from the instrument is then averaged into these bins.
 A typical 1-second bin averages 19 or 20 continuum measurements (corresponding to the native 50-msec sampling of the instrument), but there are often fewer samples because of the instrument mode or other activities.
 When the instrument was not collecting continuum data, 1-second data records are still generated, but they contain the -999.0 flag value in the temperature field and report 0 samples in the average.
 Note that the time fields associated with a 1-second data record mark the midpoint of the averaging period.
 (In all other data products, the primary time stamp marks the beginning of the integration time.)